Echinops6718/HealthInfo/Creatine.md

 Likely improves insulin response and glucose metabolism, while reducing diabetes risk, especially when combined with exercise.

+May cause insomnia in some people unless concurrently supplementing glycine.

 May both prevent some cancers while increasing risk for other cancers.
 Also improves immune response, likely including against cancers.

 #anti-inflammatory #diabetes-protective #mitochondria-support #neuroprotective